Contact Us | Search

 In order to improve hospital care for breastfeeding we need to identify the barriers and opportunities of BFHI Implementation in Indonesia and obtain solid local evidence on implementing of BFHI by performing a pilot project.
 Thus, this project will consist of 2 studies.
 Study 1 is a qualitative study exploring the barriers and facilitators of BFHI implementation in Indonesia.
 This study will cover various stakeholders related to hospital support for breastfeeding in Indonesia from all levels: Ministry of Health, Provincial and district health offices, related professional organization, several selected hospitals, and community mother support groups.
 Three provinces that will be involved are Jakarta, West Java, and Banten.
 One district will be selected for each province and three hospitals will be selected in the respective district.
 Study 2 is a quasi-experimental study which will be conducted in Banten Province involving 6 hospitals with different types of services and ownership that will be randomly allocated to intervention and control groups - 3 hospitals for each group.
 The intervention is WHO BFHI section 2 (training for hospital managers), WHO BFHI section 3 (training for maternity staff), and 12 months technical assistance performed by Indonesian Breastfeeding Center.
 The outcomes of this study are the performance of hospitals on BFHI implementation using WHO module, breastfeeding self efficacy scale, family breastfeeding support scale, LATCH score, and breastfeeding rates.
 These outcomes will be measured both for healthy and sick newborn.

-Following the phase 1 study, the phase 2 study has found that the Indonesian version of WHO-BFHI module training with supportive supervision as the most beneficial intervention compare to training only and control group.
-Step 7 (rooming in) has been the most improved practice that increase the breastfeeding rate at discharged and step 10 is the most difficult step among others to be implemented.
-One of the hospital in the full intervention group is a big public hospital serving 3 districts with around 400 birth each month with high enthusiasm during the whole process and this hospital has been the best performance compare to other.
-It has been successfully increased the breastfeeding rate from 2% up to 98%.
-Following this, as mentioned previously this hospital has been selected by the Provincial Health Offices to serve as an example to other hospital to develop a baby friendly service.
+Following the phase 1 study, the phase 2 study found that the Indonesian version of the WHO-BFHI module training with supportive supervision was the most beneficial intervention compared to only training and the control group.
+Step 7 (rooming in) was the most improved practice that increased the breastfeeding rate at discharge and step 10 was the most difficult step among others to be implemented.
+One of the hospitals in the full intervention group was a big public hospital serving serving districts with around 400 births each month.
+It approached the intervention enthusiastically during the whole process and saw the best performance and improvement with an increase in the breastfeeding rate from 2% to 98%.
+Following this, the hospital was selected by the Provincial Health Offices to serve as an example to other hospitals to develop a baby friendly service.

 PEER Health Cycle 2 Recipients